-In late 2018, Sabotage Studios began working on Sea of Stars with the team now heading into the final year of production.
+In late 2018, Sabotage Studios began working on Sea of Stars with the team heading into the final year of production.
 The game features a retro-style aesthetic with modernized design mechanics and takes in the same universe as The Messenger.
-Serving as a prequel, we’ll learn how the world came to be as it is.
+As a prequel, we’ll learn how the world came to be as it is.

 “There had been a flood, there was only island left (in The Messenger), and then you were a ninja who had to cross that island, essentially,” says Thierry Boulanger.
 “So this time around, we’re going back to the past before that flood, and so there are many islands for you to explore.
 The world is an archipelago, so you’ll be, you know, sailing around and discovering tons of mysteries.”

-The game offers up dual protagonists, so you can choose to be Zale, born on the Summer Solstice and wields the sunblade.
-Or you can choose to be Valere, born on the Winter Solstice and wields the lunar staff.
+The game offers up dual protagonists, so you can choose to be Zale, born on the Summer Solstice and wielding the sunblade.
+Or you can choose to be Valere, born on the Winter Solstice and wielding the lunar staff.
 Together, the duo is joined by their friend Garl, whose talent is cooking and being a defensive fighter while supporting his friends.

 You are the Sun and the Moon

 The hands-off demo begins in the port town of Brist.
 We need a ship to travel to another island in time for the eclipse.
-We met a pirate crew and the pirate captain will help but he needs our help.
-You have to go through the abandoned Wizard’s Lab, beat its illusions and secure a magical coin for the pirate captain.
-Each town is explorable and you can even rummage through drawers and desks for items to equip or sell.
+We met a pirate crew, and the pirate captain will help, but he needs our help.
+You must go through the abandoned Wizard’s Lab, beat its illusions and secure a magical coin for the pirate captain.
+Each town is explorable, and you can even rummage through drawers and desks for items to equip or sell.

-Thierry mentions that Sea of Stars has full-on dynamic lighting and as a Solstice Warrior, you’ll eventually be able to gain full control of the day and night cycle.
-This ends up playing into what music track plays as there are two versions of each song based on the time of day and it is all seamless.
+Thierry mentions that Sea of Stars has full-on dynamic lighting, and as a Solstice Warrior, you’ll eventually be able to gain complete control of the day and night cycle.
+This ends up playing into what the music track plays as there are two versions of each song based on the time of day, and it is all seamless.
 There’s also going to be your active angling mechanisms by driving some beams to crystals to charge up in dungeons to move forward.

-In some missions, NPCs will help out with missions where you can head out into the world map.
-Before that though, we saw as Vale headed to a vendor to pick up items and vegetables for cooking.
+In some missions, NPCs help with missions where you can head out into the world map.
+Before that, though, we saw Vale headed to a vendor to pick up items and vegetables for cooking.
 You can, of course, sell items you don’t need to the vendor.

 Once our protagonists agreed to accept the pirate captain’s request, we head out to the world map.
-Our heroes are currently on Sleeper Island and it is called that because of the massive serpent sleeping on the island.
-The world map is a classical RPG map you’d find on older games like Chrono Trigger and Final Fantasy VI.
+Our heroes are currently on Sleeper Island, and it is called that because of the massive serpent sleeping on the island.
+The world map is a classical RPG map on older games like Chrono Trigger and Final Fantasy VI.

 Sabotage’s Biggest Game Yet

-When it’s the player’s turn, any of your characters that are ready to act can act.
-You can cycle between and when you move there’s also an action layer to it.
-Timing your attack and pressing at the right time, will increase the damage output.
+When it’s the player’s turn, any of your characters ready to act can act.
+You can cycle between, and there’s also an action layer when you move.
+Timing your attack and pressing at the right time will increase the damage output.
 You can boost in battle and add your damage type to your next move, allowing for bonus damage.
 Similarly, you can decrease incoming damage by timing your button press to when a hit lands.

 Your party can generate a source of magic that can be used to boost your power.
-What boosting does is it adds your specific damage type (sun or moon damage) and some of your magic attacks to your next move.
+Boosting adds your specific damage type (sun or moon damage) and some of your magic attacks to your next move.
 This allows you to wipe out enemies faster than if you used a simple attack on them.
 It offers a fun new way to synergize your abilities in battle to make quick work of monsters and bosses.

-Moving on, we get a look at how health restoration works — we’re all familiar with potions, hi-potions and so on.
-In Sea of Stars, food is how you’ll recover health.
+Moving on, we look at how health restoration works — we’re all familiar with potions, hi-potions, etc. In Sea of Stars, food is how you’ll recover health.
 You can craft meals at your campsite or buy meals from vendors.
-Finding recipes and their ingredients is a big component of Sea of Stars and the team is working on adding the sounds of preparing a meal into the game as well as showing it be prepared.
-Campfires are used to rest and you can also trigger the campsite from the world map and you can heal and rest up.
-Inns are available to use as well and when you pay to stay at an inn, you earn buffs that will last for several battles.
-Furthermore, the campsite is a great place to catch up on anything you missed.
+Finding recipes and their ingredients is a significant component of Sea of Stars, and the team is working on adding the sounds of preparing a meal into the game and showing it to be prepared.
+Campfires are used to rest, and you can also trigger the campsite from the world map, and you can heal and rest up.
+Inns are also available, and when you pay to stay at an inn, you earn buffs that will last for several battles.
+Furthermore, the campsite is excellent for catching up on anything you missed.
 Characters will remind you where to go if you forget.

 The last mechanic we saw during our preview regarded the damage types in battle.
-Zale can use normal attacks Sun damage and the same goes for Valere The idea Sabotage created is that instead of having your favourite heavy hitter is that each character has a different utility in battle.
+Zale can use regular attacks Sun damage, and the same goes for Valere.
+The idea Sabotage created is that instead of having your favourite heavy hitter is that each character has a different utility in battle.

-An important component to the gameplay is that when enemies are mounting a spell or an especially stronger skill, we see that by a bar with locks over the enemy’s head telling you to get ready.
-When that happens, the locks have a damage type that they’re showing is if you hit the associated per lock of each type you will cancel the attack.
+An essential component of the gameplay is that when enemies mount a spell or a significantly more vital skill, we see that by a bar with locks over the enemy’s head telling you to get ready.
+When that happens, the locks have a damage type that they’re showing if you hit the associated per lock of each type you will cancel the attack.

-In the image above, the enemy will need to be hit twice followed by a sun skill.
-These blocks vary with each enemy, so you might have one physical attack, a magic attack, followed by a third physical attack.
+In the image above, the enemy must be hit twice, followed by a sun skill.
+These blocks vary with each enemy so that you might have one physical attack, a magic attack, followed by a third physical attack.
 This is done to keep battles feeling engaging and to challenge the player.
 It’s usually worth going for these even if you can’t complete the three effects in time because if you can even remove two-thirds of the locks, it’ll deal one-third of the damage.

 The final thing Sabotage showed to the press was the fishing minigame.
-Each island has its own fish to find and capture and you’ll be doing quite a bit of fishing to gain the achievement.
-The mechanic itself wasn’t shown in-depth but it does look promising and a lot of fun for anyone who wants a bit more out of Sea of Stars.
+Each island has its fish to find and capture, and you’ll be doing quite a bit of fishing to gain the achievement.
+The mechanic itself wasn’t shown in-depth, but it looks promising and fun for anyone who wants a bit more out of Sea of Stars.

 Even with a hands-off demo, I’m excited to try Sea of Stars.
-A lot of what was explained to me last week had left me feeling impressed and eager to experience the prequel to The Messenger.
-Theirry answered questions from a handful of media attending the event and he said that the game’s pacing will be familiar if you’ve played Chrono Trigger or Final Fantasy VI.
-The main story does enough of the heavy lifting so you won’t need to waste time grinding out a few levels for the sake of overcoming a boss.
+Much of what was explained last week left me feeling impressed and eager to experience the prequel to The Messenger.
+Theirry answered questions from a handful of media attending the event, and he said that the game’s pacing will be familiar if you’ve played Chrono Trigger or Final Fantasy VI.
+The main story does enough heavy lifting, so you won’t need to waste time grinding out a few levels to overcome a boss.

 While no release date has been given, Sabotage says Sea of Stars will launch around Holiday 2022.